Christchurch is home to offices of a number of Antarctic programmes.

 The New York Air National Guard operates LC-130 (ski-equipped) airplanes in the Antarctic Programme.
 The C17 Globemaster, which flies regularly during the summer season from Christchurch International Airport to Antarctica, is operated by the US Air Force.
 The Coast Guard operates icebreakers in Antarctica to escort supply ships and to support science.

-McMurdo Station, the logistics hub of the US Antarctic program in the Ross Sea, accommodates up to 1200 people.
+McMurdo Station(external link), the logistics hub of the US Antarctic program in the Ross Sea, accommodates up to 1200 people.
 It is just 3km from NZ's Scott Base.

 The USAP also operates the Amunsden-Scott South Pole Station and Palmer Station.